Skip to main content

 The Issues Array

-The issues array contains human-readable descriptions of any problems encountered during extraction:
+The issues array contains human-readable descriptions of any problems encountered:

 {